 We collect and process your personal information for a number of purposes, including:

-Maintaining your personal details (e.g. your name, , membership number and preferred contact details), including ensuring effective communications with you.
+Maintaining your personal details (e.g. your name, membership number and preferred contact details) to ensure effective communications with you.

 Keeping financial records (e.g. payment of your membership fees).

 Maintaining a formal record of your activities with us.

 Managing society alumni relations and fundraising.

 Our normal legal basis for processing your personal information is your consent, which you gave at the point you become a member of the society and which you can withdraw at any time, including by resigning your membership.